Contemplating SPM Automation Tools? Is Your Organization Ready For The Road Ahead?

 6. Do you have IT Systems providing Reliable Data?

 SPM tools can’t operate in a vacuum.
 If you don’t have HR systems providing reliable Payee data or ERP systems providing sales data, you will have huge challenges with the SPM tool.
 Garbage in, garbage out.
 For instance, if new hire notices are coming to the commission administrator on Post Its, you are not ready for an SPM tool.
 You must first invest in HR tools and processes.

 7. Is IT Leadership ready for one more Tool?

-9. Do we have Resources to support the Project?
+9. Do you have Resources to support this Project?

 After the tool is implemented, you may be able to cut the headcount in commission operations.
 But initially, you will have to dedicate a great deal of time and energy in evaluating and implementing the tool.
 If you are unable to free up any of your current resources and can’t find the budget to hire external consultants, it will be extremely challenging for you to get this to the finish line.

 10. Is there an M&A on the Horizon?

 Last but not least, if there is an M&A on the horizon, it’s better to wait on an implementation project.
 The new company may already have an SPM tool, and it is almost guaranteed that your business team will want a single SPM tool catering to the joint salesforce.